JnyJny/articles/PythonCLIs/python_clis.md

 date: 23 Apr 2020
 -->

-# An Exploration of Modern Python Command Line Interface Design
+# An Exploration of the Modern Python Command-Line Interface

-The goal here is simple: help the new Python developer with some of the history and terminology around command line interfaces (CLIs) and explore how we write these useful programs in Python.
+The goal here is simple: help the new Python developer with some of the history and terminology around [command-line interfaces][20] (CLIs) and explore how we write these useful programs in Python.

 ## In the Beginning...

-First, some history about command line design from a [Unix][11] persepective.
+First, a [Unix][11] persepective on command-line interface design.

 Unix is a computer operating system and is the ancestor of Linux and MacOS (and [many other operating systems][11] as well).
-The primary language for developing programs under Unix is [C][12], which has amazing power and expressiveness.
-C is the language that built the Internet and most of the cool things that we rely on everyday: web browsers, web servers, operating systems, DNS, TCP/IP, and nearly every other piece of software that contributes to the ecosystem of today's Internet.
+Before graphical user interfaces, the user interacted with the computer via a command-line prompt (think of today's [bash][21] environment).
+The primary language for developing these programs under Unix is [C][12], which has amazing power for both [good][23] and [evil][22].

+>
+>  C get's sh*t done.
+>
+>            - a handsome and yet anonymous C programmer

 So it behooves us to at least understand the basics of a [C program][0] .